neocturne/fastd/doc/source/manual/config.rst

   Setting this option to yes (the default) on one side is enough to ensure that a session established by two peers has not been downgraded.

+| ``status socket "<socket>";``

+  Configures a UNIX socket which can be used to retrieve the current state of fastd.
+An example script to get the status can be found at ``doc/examples/status.pl`` in the fastd repository.

 | ``user "<user>";``

 Sets the user to run fastd as.